AnthonyMaiT/spms.api/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Optional: Update Database Tables/Models
+In the models.py file, you can update or add tables to the database as you please with help from alembic.
+Once you updated the models.py file, type the following command: `alembic revision -m "{YOUR MESSAGE HERE}" --autogenerate`.
+This would create a new alembic revision to be added to the database.
+Once you're ready to add it to the database, type the following: `alembic upgrade head`.
+Then you're all set!
+If you want to go back a revision, you can type the following: `alembic downgrade -1`.
+Have fun!

 ## Optional: Schedule Database Backups
 As pgAgent is installed, you should see a postgres folder in your Users folder of your Local Disk.